Best Mesh WiFi System for Small Business (Complete Guide 2026)

 Verdict

-Go with this if: You have a large office (20+ people, 5,000+ sq ft), want premium mesh, and the $1,349–$2,299 spend is a rounding error in your budget.
-For most small offices, the Deco BE63 or eero Pro 7 cover 80% of the use case at one-quarter the price.
+Go with this if: You have a large office (20+ people, 5,000+ sq ft), want premium mesh from an FCC-approved brand, and the $1,349–$2,299 spend is a rounding error in your budget.
+For most small offices, the eero Pro 7 covers 80% of the use case at one-quarter the price.
 If you’re spending Orbi-970 money, also seriously consider a UniFi controller + APs setup — same price band, more flexibility.

 [AFFILIATE LINK: smalloffice.tech/go/netgear-orbi-970]